 Dr. Zota is equally committed to developing innovative approaches for science translation so that her research can more effectively be used to inform individual and collective decision-making.
 Her research has been featured in high-impact national and international media publications including the Washington Post, LA Times, USA Today, Huffington Post, and the Atlantic Monthly.
 She has helped shape health and safety standards for consumer product chemicals by participating in legislative briefings, providing technical assistance to the NGO community, and communicating science through mainstream and social media outlets.

 She received her masters and doctorate in environmental health at the Harvard School of Public Health and then completed postdoctoral fellowships at Silent Spring Institute and UCSF Program on Reproductive Health.
 Follow her on Twitter @amizota.

-Ans Irfan, MD, MPH, is a doctor of public health (DrPH) student and an adjunct professor at the Milken Institute School of Public Health, George Washington University.
-He is also a Health Policy Research Scholar with the Robert Wood Johnson Foundation.
-He can be contacted at email@example.com or on Twitter @phscientist.
+Max Aung, PhD, MPH, is a Postdoctoral Research Fellow at the University of Michigan, School of Public Health.
+He is also a Health Policy Research Scholar alumnus of the Robert Wood Johnson Foundation.
+Max's Twitter handle is @max_aung and he can also be reached at email@example.com.

 This webinar was moderated by Karen Wang, PhD, director of CHE.
 It lasted for 70 minutes and was recorded for our call and webinar archive.